30534 - ISLAM, POLITICS AND THE MIDDLE EAST

 |Continuous assessment||Partial exams||General exam|

-The assessment of attending students consists of two components:
+The assessment of attending students consists of the following components: